snonux/gemtexter/README.md

 Have a look at the `content-*` branches of the [foo.zone Git](https://codeberg.org/snonux/foo.zone) project for static content examples.

+## External Licenses

+Gemtexter uses some external TrueType fonts for the HTML output.
+For license information please look into all [font sub-directories of the HTML extras folder](./htmlextras).
+But to summarize, all fonts are free for personal use.

 # Getting started

 ## Requirements